JSchuurmans/MLF/Chapter 5.md

 tf_feature_names = vectorizer.get_feature_names()
 ```

-Now we can loop over the topics of the LDA, and print the most frequent words in in.
+Now we can loop over the topics of the LDA, and print the most frequent words **in in**.
 ```Python
 for topic_idx, topic in enumerate(lda.components_):
         message = "Topic #%d: " % topic_idx